waferbaby/waferbaby/pages/index.markdown

 ## Hello!

-I'm Daniel Bogan, a web developer from Sydney now living in Melbourne with my wife, our two kids, and two ridiculously small dogs.
+I'm Daniel Bogan, a web developer from Sydney now living in Melbourne with my wife, our two kids, and a very lazy chihuahua.

 Yes, that's really [my last name](https://en.wikipedia.org/wiki/Bogan "The Wikipedia entry for Bogan.").
 I know.